-Chapter 350.
-Development Design Standards
+Chapter 360.
+Development Design Standards.

-Section 350-10.
+Section 360-10.
 Incorporation of Standard Drawings.

-- 350-10.1 Department to Maintain Standard Drawings on File.
-The Department shall maintain on file for consultation and distribution a set of Standard Drawings, which may be updated administratively from time to time, illustrating details of construction and design of streets, stormwater management facilities, site improvements and other elements related to the development of land in accordance with this UDO and under the jurisdiction of the Department. - 350-10.2 Standard Drawings to Illustrate Standards.
-The Standard Drawings shall illustrate minimum acceptable standards for land development activities authorized under this UDO but shall not supersede more restrictive prudent design requirements or good engineering practices as applied to specific situations on a case-by-case basis. - 350-10.3 Standard Drawings Incorporated as Part of the Unified Development Ordinance.
-The Standard Drawings shall be treated as though a part of this UDO for application to the minimum standards for design and construction of improvements required herein and subject to the modification and waiver provisions of this UDO.
+360-10.1 Department to Maintain Standard Drawings on File.

+The Department shall maintain on file for consultation and distribution a set of Standard Drawings illustrating details of construction and design of streets, stormwater management facilities, site improvements and other elements related to the development of land in accordance with this UDO and under the jurisdiction of the Department.

+360-10.2 Standard Drawings to Illustrate Standards.

+The Standard Drawings shall illustrate minimum acceptable standards for land development activities authorized under this UDO, but shall not supersede more restrictive prudent design requirements or good engineering practices as applied to specific situations on a case-by-case basis.

+360-10.3 Standard Drawings Incorporated as Part of the Unified Development Ordinance.

+The Standard Drawings shall be treated as though a part of this UDO for application to the minimum standards for design and construction of improvements required herein and subject to the modification provisions of Section 340-40.

+Section 360-20.
+Incorporation of Architectural Design Standards.

+- Development approved under Title 3 of the UDO shall be consistent with the Gwinnett County Architectural Design Standards included in the UDO Appendix and adopted as a part of this UDO, as applicable. - No building permits shall be approved in zoning districts with Architectural Design Standards requirements unless the Director finds that the architectural design conforms to the Gwinnett County Architectural Design Standards.

-Section 350-20.
-Incorporation of the Gwinnett Countywide Trail Master Plan.
+Section 360-30.
+Incorporation of the Gwinnett County Open Space and Greenway Master Plan.

-- 350-20.1 All development shall be consistent with the guidelines and policies of the Gwinnett Countywide Trails Master Plan. - 350-20.2 The Gwinnett Countywide Trails Master Plan shall be treated as though a part of these regulations for application to the minimum standards for design, construction of improvements, and/or dedication of easements required herein and subject to the modification and waiver provisions of Section 340-40. - 350-20.3 Where conflicts exist between the Gwinnett Countywide Trails Master Plan and this UDO, the recommendations within the Master Plan shall prevail.
+- Development proposed and approved under Title 2 and Title 3 of the UDO shall be consistent with the guidelines and policies of the Gwinnett County Open Space and Greenway Master Plan. - The Gwinnett County Open Space and Greenway Master Plan shall be treated as though a part of these regulations for application to the minimum standards for design and construction of improvements required herein and subject to the modification and waiver provisions of Section 340-40.

+Section 360-40.
+Site Design.